aiven/devportal/docs/products/kafka/howto/manage-acls.rst

-Managing users and access control lists
+Manage users and access control lists
 =======================================

 Aiven for Apache Kafka uses access control lists (ACL) and user definitions in order to establish individual rights to produce or consume a topic.